aws-samples/shopfloor-connectivity/docs/adapters/opcda.md

 ---
 ### Url
-Url	Address of the OPCDA server
+Network address or connection endpoint of the OPC DA server.

 **Type**: String